Avdhesh-Varshney/WebMasterLog/Vanilla-JS-Projects/Intermediate/Password-Generator/Readme.md

 <!-- -------------------------------------------------------------------------------------------------------------- -->

-<h3 align='center'>Description 📃</h3>
+<h2 align='center'>Description 📃</h2>

 <div align='center'>
   <!-- <p>Add Description of the project</p> -->

+**HTML (index.html)**
-HTML (index.html):The HTML file defines the structure of a webpage.
+<p>The HTML file defines the structure of a webpage.</p>
-It includes a title, a link to an external CSS file for styling, and a body containing a container div.
+<p>It includes a title, a link to an external CSS file for styling, and a body containing a container div.</p>
-Inside the container div, there's an heading for the title, a paragraph for displaying the generated password, and a button triggering the password generation.
+<p>Inside the container div, there's an heading for the title, a paragraph for displaying the generated password, and a button triggering the password generation.</p>

+**CSS (style.css)**
-CSS (style.css):The CSS file styles the HTML elements to enhance the visual presentation of the webpage.
+<p>The CSS file styles the HTML elements to enhance the visual presentation of the webpage.</p>
-It centers the content on the page and gives a basic style to the button.
+<p>It centers the content on the page and gives a basic style to the button.</p>

+**JavaScript (script.js)**
-JavaScript (script.js):The JavaScript file contains a function named generatePassword.
+<p>The JavaScript file contains a function named generatePassword.</p>
-This function is called when the "Generate Password" button is clicked.
+<p>This function is called when the "Generate Password" button is clicked.</p>
-It generates a random password of a specified length (default is 12 characters) using a set of characters including uppercase and lowercase letters, digits, and special symbols.
+<p>It generates a random password of a specified length (default is 12 characters) using a set of characters including uppercase and lowercase letters, digits, and special symbols.</p>
-The generated password is then displayed in the HTML paragraph element.
+<p>The generated password is then displayed in the HTML paragraph element.</p>

-Overall Description:
+**Overall Description**

-The webpage provides a simple user interface with a title, a display area for the generated password, and a button to trigger password generation.
+<p>The webpage provides a simple user interface with a title, a display area for the generated password, and a button to trigger password generation.
 Users can click the "Generate Password" button to get a random password displayed on the webpage.
 The styling is kept minimal, and you can customize it further based on your design preferences.
-The JavaScript code handles the logic of generating random passwords.
+The JavaScript code handles the logic of generating random passwords.</p>